Pujols hits 3-run HR, Cards overcome absences, beat Jays 6-1 - WHIZ News

 An 11-time All-Star and three-time NL MVP, Pujols flied out to center in his final at-bat in the seventh.

+“Just a great opportunity to go out and prove that I still had what it takes to be a great pitcher in this game,” Wainwright said.
+“I had a good curveball tonight, good cutter.
+Still got to work on fastball command a bit but my spin was good tonight.”

-Bo Bichette’s two-out RBI single in the fourth scored Toronto’s lone run.
+Bo Bichette’s two-out RBI single in the fourth brought home Toronto’s lone run.

 Gausman (7-8) allowed five runs and eight hits in 4 2/3 innings.
 He has won just once in his past four outings.